 Youth (Paolo Sorrentino, italy, 2015)

 A semi-retired composer must face a big decision, regarding an offer difficult to refuse, in this beautiful film.
-In a world who praises shaky-hand-held camera over carefully shot films, it’s good to still get directors like Sorrentino who know how to create images and that is what makes this film works.
+In a world that praises shaky-hand-held camera over carefully shot films, it’s good to still get directors like Sorrentino who know how to create images and that is what makes this film work.
 Plus Michael Caine and Harvey Keitel age so well, they are simply delicious.